SenpaiHunters/Clakr/README.md

 ## Usage

 To use clakr, adjust the settings to your preference and click the "Start" button.
 To stop the auto-clicking, press the "Stop" button or use the designated hotkey.
+Or, if you have the **Stationary for (seconds)**, simply shake your mouse/cursor.

 ## Installation